danieljakots/mownitoring/README.md

 # Usage

-Copy `mownitoring.yml` in `/etc/` and configures your machines and their checks.
-Add the script in your crontab(1) if it suits your need.
+Copy `mownitoring.yml` in `/etc/` and configure your machines and their checks.
+Add the script in your crontab(1) if it suits your needs.

 # FAQ